The darkness was empty.

 Earlier, there had only been darkness.

-This moved the top part of whatever This was.
-Doing so, it could sense everything around it.
-Like the images it had seen in its mind, yet no matter where it moved, it couldn't find the familiar darkness anywhere.
+Doing so, it could see everything around it.
+They where similar to the flash of images it had seen in its mind, yet no matter where it looked, it couldn't find the darkness it had known anywhere.

 Before This could properly think, it had somehow begun moving forward at a surprising speed.

 This had never known what it meant to move, but regardless, it had done so.
-It only wanted to escape the loudness in its thoughts, the blinding light, all the endless new sensations.
+With only the desire to find the darkness and escape the loudness in its thoughts, the blinding light and the endless new sensations.

-The thoughts which inexplicably sounded before grew quieter and more distant the further it moved.
+As it moved, the thoughts that had inexplicably sounded before grew quieter and the further it went.

 "My lady, stop!"

-With quick movement, This pushed between two tall shapes, the ground uneven beneath it with each step forward.
-Around it, dark shapes rose on all sides.
+This pushed between two tall shapes, the layer beneath it making a crunching sound with each movement forward.
+The further This moved, Around it, tall, dark shapes grew more and more common.

 This was no longer in the dark.

-The impact struck This's sensing part hard, forcing the light and images to disappear.
+The impact struck This's seeing parts hard, forcing the light and everything around it to disappear.

 Not fighting, This let itself be swallowed by the darkness again.